Initial Posting: 5/2/2015 Last Update: 3/27/2020

 Deficiency in B-3 (niacin), B-6, and/or B-12 can cause depression and some studies show that giving B-6, B-12, or folate may help with depression, particularly among those deficient in these vitamins.

 Having low blood levels of vitamin D is associated with a higher risk and severity of depression.
 One study found that supplementation with high-dose vitamin D significantly improved mood in women with type 2 diabetes who had serious depressive symptoms.

 Having low blood levels of magnesium, and having a low intake of magnesium from foods are also each associated with an increased risk of depression.
 One small clinical study suggests magnesium supplementation may help reduce symptoms of depression.

-Learn more about supplements for depression, anxiety and stress:
+Learn more about natural and herbal supplements for depression and anxiety: